acheredn/hengrui-tenzin-anatoliy-project-221/README.md

 <h2>Tremaux Algorithm</h2>

 Tremaux algorithm is one of the most efficient ways to solve an unknown maze.
 We implemented it by splitting the logic into three self-explanatory classes: Maze, Move, Position.
+The main idea behind the algorithm is that it arbitrarily chooses path at junction, and marks the path points until found the solution, if there is one.
+According to our calculations, the time complexity of the algorithm is O(n).

 To see the algorithm without visualizing, you should run **“Maze.java”**.
 You can also change the structure of the maze in the same class.
 Make sure to put “2” in the array to indicate the end of the maze.
+You should run ***"Visualizer.java"*** to see it visualuzed with other algorithms we explored.